101 Things to do in Bournemouth – Christchurch Cheese & Chilli Festival

 Taste Tent

-Our last stop was at the Taste Tent, where you could taste a variety of sauces (68 to be precise) and vote for your favourites.
-Now I love chilli, but at this point, we considered ourselves all chillied out and departed, clutching our goodies.
+Our last stop was at the Taste Tent, where you can taste a variety of sauces (68 to be precise) and vote for your favourites.
+Now I love chilli, but at this point, we considered ourselves all chillied out.

 Christchurch Cheese & Chilli Festival Taste Tent